 I’m willing to bet for most people, the answer is no. And when a prospect sees something wildly inappropriate about you online, two things happen: they question your maturity as a professional, and your ability to gain earn credibility with them just got a lot harder.

-Here’s a few tips to polish your professional personal brand:
+Here’s a few tips to polish your professional personal brand for search:

 - Have work-appropriate profiles.
 It’s not debatable.
 Customers are going to search for you.
 Make an active choice and ensure what they find is how you want to be seen.
 Curse and make inappropriate comments at your own discretion.
 That’s not to say you can’t.
 Just be mindful of the impression that makes.